smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/01-CSV/README.md

 Ringo,Starr,789
 ```

-The goal now is to load that data in a Python script, to use it.
+The goal now is to load that data into a Python script, to use it.
 We are going to use the [`csv`](https://docs.python.org/3/library/csv.html) built-in module.

 Open the `phone_book.py` file and copy/paste the following code: